jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualitygate_usergroup_association.md

 The following attributes are exported:

-- id - A randomly generated UUID for the association entry.
+- id - A quality user/group composed ID for the association entry.

 ## Import

-Importing is not supported for the `sonarqube_qualitygate_usergroup_association` resource.
+Importing is not supported yet for the `sonarqube_qualitygate_usergroup_association` resource.